AvtsVivek/Az204WthTerraform/src/tf-files/860325-storage-access-through-dotnet/ReadMe.md

 - If you want to run the project using Visual Studio, then ensure data.sql file is present in the porject as follows.
 The file data.sql should be copied to the out put directory.
 Right click and select properties and ensure the props are set as follows.
 ![Containers in the Storage Account](./images/1AccessThroughDotnetApp5.jpg)

-- Finally ensure the data.sql file is uploaded.
+- Ensure the data.sql file is uploaded.
 ![Data.sql file is uploaded](./images/1AccessThroughDotnetApp6.jpg)

+- Ensure data1.sql file is downloaded.
+  - If you execute the dotnet run command, then the data1.sql will be downloaded to the following folder.
+  - ./src/tf-files/860325-storage-access-through-dotnet
+  - If you run the project from Visual Studio, then the data1.sql will be downloaded to the
+  - 0160-CreateStorageBlobContainer\CreateStorageBlobContainer\bin\Debug\net6.0